A generalisation of simple Harnack curves: Generalised Harnack curves with a single hyperbolic node

-In the latter theorem, one had to specify the intersection profil at infinity, as the topological classification depends on it.
-Transversality is a genericity assumption, and the general case can be deduced easily from the generic one.
+In the latter theorem, one had to specify the profile of intersection of $\phi(\C)$ with the toric divisors since the topological type $\Top(\phi)$ depends on it.
+Transversality is a generic condition and the general case can be deduced easily from the generic one.